PawseySC/using-nimbus/_episodes/07-attaching-storage.md

 ~~~
 {: .output}

 First we need to format the disk.
-We will do this using the mkfs command.
+We will do this using the mkfs command. __Warning: Use mkfs only once for each volume.
+It wipes any data already on it.__

 ~~~
 root@test-instance:~# sudo mkfs.ext4 /dev/vdc